 However, even if you are not traveling in a motorized RV, you still have to run the engines and generators regularly to keep them well lubricated and avoid problems.

-Thus, when making your decisions, you will need to bear in mind your driving ability as well as the durability of the vehicle you purchase.
+Thus, when making your decisions, you will need to bear your driving ability in mind as well as the durability of the vehicle you purchase.

 Cost is likely the biggest issue for people when it comes to buying an RV for living, travel or both.
 It is becoming increasingly difficult to find units that are reasonably priced that meet some of the above criteria.